3-ingredient oyster omelet recipe that is savory, rich, creamy and perfect as a snack or dinner dish

 Fried oyster, oyster pancake, Luak, oyster omelet, this famous street food has a thousand names.
-I have tried it in Singapore once and fell in love on first bite.
+I have tried it in Singapore once and fell in love on the first bite.

 The creamy oysters wrapped in the crispy fried egg, the omelet has earned its spot as a popular Asian dish in Guangdong, Taiwan and Malaysia.